Gecko-FOSS/basis/README.md

 By default, the system also requires:
 - Sass Globbing 1.1+ (`gem install sass-globbing`)

+## Generator
+Run `basis-gen [project-name]` to generate a new Basis-enabled project.
+A wizard will guide you through your setup.

 ## Usage
 The build system can be run in its default configuration with `gulp`.
 This loads the default preset defined in the configuration.